 Meta (Facebook): Software Engineer Levels

-Meta (a.k.a Facebook) has very well established structure and levels for Software Engineers.
-Meta Engineering Levels are starting from E2 Intern/Student but for purpose of this post we will focus on levels from E3 to E9+ which are for fully qualified engineers.
+Meta (a.k.a Facebook) has a very well-established structure and levels for Software Engineers.
+Facebook Engineer Levels start from E3 (IC3) Intern/Student, but for this post, we will focus on levels from E3 (IC3) to E10 (IC10), which are for fully qualified engineers.
+This structure helps define career progression, responsibilities, and compensation, ensuring clarity and growth opportunities for engineers at Meta.

-We will cover briefly what one could expect from each level.
+We will briefly cover what one could expect from each individual cintributor’s level.

 E3 – Software Engineer ||

-E3 Software Engineers join the company either from university or with a couple of years of commercial experience (intern or apprentice).
-E3 engineers are expected to have level of autonomy sufficient for completing individual tasks without much guidance, delivering production quality code, using tools and implementing good tests, writing documentation.
+E3 Software Engineers join the company from university or have a couple of years of commercial experience (intern or apprentice).
+They are expected to have autonomy sufficient to complete individual tasks without much guidance, deliver production-quality code, use tools, implement good tests, and write documentation.

-People and soft skills though not critical are still important.
-They should be able to receive constructive feedback, work on it and improve proactively with expected level of coaching.
+People and soft skills, though not critical, are still important.
+They should be able to receive constructive feedback, work on it and improve proactively with the expected level of coaching.

-At Meta, E3 Software Engineers are expected to be a well rounded engineer being able to deliver good quality code and features, and exibit strong growth mindset.
+At Meta, Software Engineers at Level E3, are expected to be well-rounded engineers who can deliver good-quality code and features and exhibit a strong growth mindset.
 Engineers at that level are expected to grow to E4 within 24 months.

 E4 – Software Engineer |||